dandyling/employee-analytics/README.md

    These are business logic calculations, such as the salary calculations etc

 The presentational layer is built using tailwindcss, as it is a CSS only framework, and doesn't add javascript overhead for some CSS-in-JS framework such as ChakraUI.
 The website is also fully responsive using CSS only.
-Do checkout the demo below
+Do checkout the mobile view using the demo below

 [LIVE DEMO](https://employee-analytics.netlify.app/)